hack-the-6ix/hackthe6ix-discord/README.md

 You will also need to configure any mappings you want for backend -> Discord roles.
 See `data/rolesmap.json.template` for an example.
 Note that you can specify arbitrary roles on the backend so you are not limited just by the backend permissions roles.

-Before you run the bot, you must invite it to your guild, with the `bot` and `applications.commands` grants.
+Before you run the bot, you must invite it to your guild with the `bot` and `applications.commands` grants.